octo-faq/cd-universe/Instructions/demo-script.md

       - That will take you to the web page for that particular deployment and describe that users can see the Rust option showing.

+     e.
+Go back to the Pull Request view and click on **Merge Pull Request**
+      - Note that the workflow will kick off again, but will take a different path
+      - Show the settings tab and show the Environment secret

+           - Note that it has the same name (**AZURE_SUBSCRIPTION_SECRET**) as the repository secret, but is only accessed when the workflow is running in the context of the particular environment - in this case, Production.
+            - Click on **Manage Environment** - show the secret and the protection rules.
+            - Explain the wait timer

+      - By now the deployment to staging should have taken place.
+Go to the **Actions** tab and show the visualization for the current workflow.

+           - Discuss the useful info - like how much time has passed since deployment to staging, how much time is left on a wait timer, etc.
+           - A link to the Staging URL that was just published - display the site in a private/incognito window (See Issues at the top of this document)
+           - Point out the **Review deployments** button on the visualizer (if you were requested)
+           - Also show your **Notifications** browser tab - there are also notifications coming to the mobile app and the Slack integration
+           - Go back to the **Actions** workflow visualization and click on **Review deployment**

+               - Click on **Production** environment checkbox, add a comment and click on **Approve and deploy**
+               - Wait for the **Deploy Production** job to start.
+Highlight when it does
+               - Scroll down and show the Audit log for Events

+           - Show the app in production  - display the site in a private/incognito window (See Issues at the top of this document)

 ## Conclusion/Final Remarks
 - We feel this brings the capability to allow for more rich and flexible continuous delivery (CD) workflows for GitHub Actions